rafaelafilippozzi/First-order-methods-for-the-CHMP/README.md

 - Experiment-data-6-1: Data included in section 6.1
 - Experiment-data-6-2: Data included in section 6.2

-To reproduce the experiments from section 6.1 as they are in the article, that is, using the routine `ExperimentsSection6_1.m`, a folder called "visitor-6-1" will be created with the new data.
-Analogously this will happen to reproduce the experiments from section 6.2.
+To reproduce the experiments from Section 6.1 as they are in the article, add the folders 'Functions' and 'Algorithms' to MATLAB path and use the routine ExperimentsSection6_1.m.
+A folder called "visitordata-6-1" will be created with the new data/results.
+The same applies to the experiments of Section 6.2.